Skip to main content

 The number of outputs.

-Each operator must summarize its internal structure by a map from pairs (input, output) to an antichain of timestamp summaries, indicating how a timestamp on any of its inputs may be transformed to timestamps on any of its outputs.
+The internal connectivity summarizes the operator by a map from pairs (input, output) to an antichain of timestamp summaries, indicating how a timestamp on any of its inputs may be transformed to timestamps on any of its outputs.
+The conservative and most common result is full connectivity between all inputs and outputs, each with the identity summary.

 Provided Methods§